Sorry, I Didn't Know: Series 2 (2021)

 As with the first series, the second aired on ITV during Black History Month with Akingbola as presenter and Akudolu and Love as team captains.
 It was moved to the timeslot of 10:20 p.m. on Sunday.

 Series 3 (2022)

-The third series will air during Black History Month with Akingbola as presenter and Akudolu and Kadi as team captains.
+The third series aired during Black History Month with Akingbola as presenter and Akudolu and Kadi as team captains.

+Series 4 (2023)

+Akingbola, Akudolu and Kadi continued their roles as presenter and team captains, respectively.
+The series aired in a Sunday 11:05 p.m. timeslot.

 Reception

-Steve Bennett reviewed the 2016 pilot positively, praising that Akingbola has an "innate authority" and the panelists "deliver as dependably and flippantly as any of the big panel shows".
-He described the questions as "at the smart end of the spectrum" for panel shows and found the programme "informative".
+Steve Bennett of the website Chortle reviewed the 2016 pilot positively, writing that Akingbola has an "innate authority", and the panelists "deliver as dependably and flippantly as any of the big panel shows".
+Bennett described the questions as "at the smart end of the spectrum" for panel shows, and found the programme "informative".
 Following the pilot, the programme was nominated for a 2017 Creative Diversity Network Award for Outstanding Entertainment Programme; the judges called it "distinctive" and "bold", praising it for "breaking open general assumptions around casting as well as content", though the award was given to The Last Leg.